ibm-cloud-docs/vpc/backup_service_vpc_restore.md

         - Review the Attach to existing virtual server section.
 If you want to create a stand-alone volume, verify that the Do not attach box is checked.
 If you want to attach the volume to an instance, remove the check from the box and select an existing virtual server from the table.

      1. In the **Profile** section, you can specify the performance profile of your volume, its performance limits, and capacity.
 The storage generation value of the snapshot must match the storage generation value of the selected volume profile.
-         - You can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile) if your snapshot was created from a Generation 2 volume.
+         - [Select availability]{: tag-green} You can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile) if your snapshot was created from a Generation 2 volume and your account is allowlisted.
 Then, specify the capacity of your volume, the requested bandwidth limit, and the required IOPS.
 Volume size can range from 1 - 32,000 GB.
 You can specify IOPS in the range of 100 - 64,000.
 The throughput limit range is 1000-8192 Mbps.
+For more information, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).
          - If your snapshot is from a Generation 1 volume, you can select one of the [_tiered_ profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#tiers).
 After you select `general-purpose`, `5iops-tier`, or `10iops-tier`, the next step is to specify the volume capacity.
 Volume size can be 10 - 16,000 GB.
          - If your snapshot is from a Generation 1 volume and your performance requirements don't fall within any of the IOPS tiers, you can select the `custom` profile.
 Then, specify the size of your volume and the IOPS in the appropriate range for the volume capacity.
 As you type the IOPS value, the console shows the acceptable range.
 You can also click the **storage size** link to see the size and IOPS ranges of the [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).